Florence Eccleston

 Supervisor: Dr Jessica Barker Advisors: Professor Alixe Bovey and Dr Jane Spooner

-Funded by Consortium for the Humanities and Arts South-East England (CHASE) with additional support from the Garfield Weston Foundation
+Funded by Consortium for the Humanities and Arts South-East England (CHASE) with support from the Garfield Weston Foundation

 Education